 - Many applications simply demand certificates so you need to create them.

 Since the best way to understand certificates is probably by comparing them to passports or driver licenses I will nonetheless use one issued to me as a human life-form:

 In Austria the chipcards used to authorize you to medical doctors as a patient can also be used as digital ID cards.
 That is, the card’s chip also holds the cryptographic private key, and the related certificate ties your identity as a citizen to the corresponding public key.
 A certificate is a file digitally signed by a Certificate Authority which in this case has the name a-sign-Token-03.
-The certificate can be downloaded here or searched for in the directory (German sute).
+The certificate can be searched for in the directory (German site).

 The Public key related to my identity as a citizen (or better a database record representing myself as a citizen).
 As a passport, the certificate has an end of life and requires renewal.

 An HSM is protecting that sacred private key of the certification authority.
 It is often a computer, running a locked-down version of an operating system, and it is equipped with sensors that detect and attempt to access the key store physically – it should actually destroy the key rather than having an attacker gain access to it.

 It allows for implementing science-fiction-style (… Kirk Alpha 2 … Spock Omega 3 …) split administration and provides strong key protection that cannot be provided if the private key is stored in software – somewhere on the hard disk of the machine running the CA.